The Best Breakfast Sandwiches In NYC guide image

 Our 17 favorite breakfast sandwiches in NYC.

 The second category is what we’re here to discuss today: the destination breakfast sandwich.
-These versions tweak the standard model, taking the typical BEC craving to new, irreplicable heights.
-These are the breakfast sandwiches we venture for, the ones that may create intimacy issues between you and your regular old bodega BEC.
+These are the breakfast sandwiches we venture out for, the ones that may create intimacy issues between you and your regular old bodega BEC.
+When a “utility BEC” won't suffice, use this guide to find one of the best breakfast sandwiches in NYC.

 The Spots

-Thai Diner
+Thai

 Thai Diner Egg Sandwich

 Now is a good time to revise the statement that a great breakfast sandwich requires bread, since Thai Diner’s excellent version comes on a buttery roti.
-The roti keeps all of the sandwich elements tightly compact so that every bite includes the same consistent layers and flavors.
-From top to bottom, you’ll taste herbaceous sai oua sausage, a mash of mayo and scallions, a soft, folded egg crepe covered in oozing American cheese, and a couple slivers of fresh Thai basil, all pressed tightly between a double-layered, flaky roti.
+The roti keeps all of the sandwich elements tightly compact, so that every bite includes the same consistent layers and flavors.
+From top to bottom, you’ll taste herbaceous sai oua sausage, a mash of mayo and scallions, a soft, folded egg crepe covered in oozing American cheese, and a couple slivers of fresh Thai basil, all pressed tightly between that double-layered, flaky roti.
 Eat it at their Nolita restaurant or take it to Elizabeth Street Gardens for some privacy.

-Chinatown Egg Sando
+Chinatown Egg & Cheese Sando

 Guanciale, Egg, & Cheese Sandwich